MattSchwartzkopf/hacktoberfest/README.md

 - What is the event for?
   - For the open source community engagement.

 ### *We will do our best to merge as much as possible from everyone.
-However, time is limited and the merge conflicts are horrible ❤️*
+However, time is limited, and the merge conflicts are horrible ❤️*